Why Restricting Sweets From Kids Can Backfire + What To Do Instead, From Nutritionists

 Why restricting food can backfire.

 Research shows that kids who are forbidden to eat unhealthy foods end up craving them more.
-Restricting these foods at home often leads to children associating them with shame and triggers habits like eating in secret or disordered eating.
+Restricting these foods at home often leads to children associating them with shame and triggers habits like eating in secret or disordered eating1.

 In other words, food restriction usually backfires.
 While it may limit intake in the moment, it encourages kids to eat beyond their hunger cues when they encounter these foods away from parents' watchful eyes.